 The historic map dated 1888 - 1913 shows no further significant development in the vicinity of the leak location, apart from a tramline, which is shown running along the western side of the Rock Road.
-The low-lying area north-east of Merrion Road appears to have been drained, but not yet reclaimed.
+The extent of Booterstown Marsh is similar to that shown on the earlier map.

 The earliest aerial image available from OSI's website (other than 19th century historical maps) is dated 1995.
 This image shows the layout of the area close to the leak location similar to that observed today.
-The low-lying area north-east of the leak location has been infilled and the commercial buildings to the north are evident.
-The tramline along Merrion Road is no longer present.
+The tramline along the Rock Road and Merrion Road to the north is no longer present.